 - Ushers – Greet worshipers and present Offerings

-On Sunday Mornings at 9am, adults and youth sing in the choir, serve as ushers, crucifers, torch bearers, lectors, chalice bearers along with our verger and priest.
+On Sunday Mornings at 10am, adults sing in the choir, serve as ushers, crucifers, torch bearers, lectors, chalice bearers along with our verger and priest.

 Saturday Evening Taizé

-On the last Saturday evening of the month at 6pm, clergy and lay leaders offer a Taizé inspired service that includes mediative chants, Scripture readings, prayer, silent meditation, lighting prayer candles, and celebrating the Eucharist.
+On the last Saturday evening of the month at 6pm, clergy and lay leaders offer a Taizé inspired service that includes meditative chants, Scripture readings, prayer, silent meditation, lighting prayer candles, and celebrating the Eucharist.
 Lay leaders help set up and take down candles, icons & signage, and serve as lectors.
 The service draws worshippers from St. Andrew’s and other faith traditions in the wider community.

 Laity and clergy also lead weekday services, including Centering Prayer on Mondays at 3:00pm; Contemplative Worship on Wednesdays at 10:30am; and Gospel Co-op Worship on Thursdays at 10:00am.